 b.176-180: Entrance clarity needs to be coordinated well with the staging, as this to-and-fro needs to have a natural communicative feel to it.

 b.181: The CR does not vamp this, but you will likely need to.

 b.190: The accelerando probably needs to start from around here rather than b.195 to move this along.

-b.202: A full Gb Major chord in RH from Gb4 is a better conclusion, than the single octave.
+b.202: A full Gb Major chord in RH from Gb4 is a better conclusion (as per the CR), than the single notated octave.

 11. Favorite Places (Jason)

-Quite often with slower sappier numbers they start out being my least ‘favorite’ to listen to but after seeing sincere performances they sometimes win out as real highlights.
+Quite often with slower sappier numbers they start out being my least favorite to listen to but after hearing sincere performances they sometimes win out as real highlights.
 Firmly in this vein, Favorite Places is a stand-and-sing with a difficult angular musical theme, requiring constant attention to the dramatic arc of the song.
-Attention to where to breathe is important so as to not disrupt the flow of the long lines in the chorus.
+Consideration of where to breathe is important so as to not disrupt the flow of the long lines in the chorus.
 As a result, it is very exposed, but that vulnerability is very endearing to the audience.
-It doesn’t contribute a great to deal to the plot, making it a great general-purpose song needing no set-up context.
-The piano part is fine as it, although is a little more active in the LH from the beginning to the middle of the song.
+It doesn’t contribute a great to deal to the plot, making it a great general-purpose audition or cabaret song needing no set-up context.
+The piano part is fine as it is, although it’s a little more active in the LH from the beginning to the middle of the song.

 b.10: It’s easiest to omit the beat 3 chord to allow Jason to enter on his own time.

 b.27-30: Breath control and maintaining the relative gentleness of the line is a challenge here, similarly in the next phrase and when the chorus returns.